ScientiaCapital/Financial-Planning-Tools/README.md

 ## Contributors

-New development created by Aaron C. Montano. **Code from 'Uploaded Starter Files' commit originates from UC Berkeley Extension and I do not claim original ownership nor scholarship**.
+New development created by SCientia Capital. **Code from 'Uploaded Starter Files' commit originates from UC Berkeley Extension and I do not claim original ownership nor scholarship**.

 ---